 - Lots of color options

 - Can’t think of any!
-Even if there is a flaw, or you just don’t like it, they will replace the product or refund your money instantly.
+If you’re unhappy with the product, they will replace it or refund your money

 - Material – 100% cotton

 This Nicaraguan hammock is handcrafted by local artisanal artists that are supported by National Geographic and the Novica company.
 This is considered a double sized hammock with a 100% cotton design.
 It’s gorgeous, comfortable, and durable – however, it must be cared for properly and consistently in order for it to last.
 It must be hand washed in cold water, dried completely and stored properly to assist in maintaining its great quality.

 - NOVICA, Fair Trade, in association with National Geographic